-You can always add amenities to a home in a good area.
-But you can't change a bad location.
+You can always add amenities to a home in a good area, but you can't change a bad location.
 Narrow your list down to your top three to five neighborhoods.
-Talk to people who live there to find out if these places are indeed where you might want to live.
+Talk to people who live there to find out whether those places are indeed where you might want to live.

 The Style of the Home

 You have many choices here.
 An A-frame is a house style with a sloping roof line that resembles the letter A, thus the name.
 A bungalow is a single story, although some have a second story built into a sloping roof, often with dormer windows.

 Colonial homes have two to three stories, fireplaces, and brick or wood facades.
 Floor plans have traditional layouts.
 Kitchens, dining rooms, and living rooms are on the first floor.
 Bedrooms are on the upper floors.

 The design of contemporary-style homes grew out of the Industrial Revolution.
 It includes cottages, domes, logs, Mediterranean style, ranches, Tudors, and Victorians.

 You also have many options for roofing material.
 The most feasible choices include composition shingle, concrete tile, metal, rock, shake, slate, tar, tile, or wood.